control-toolbox/OptimalControl.jl/docs/src/tutorial-abstract.md

 end
 ```

-A one dimensional can be declared according to
+A one dimensional variable can be declared according to

 ```@example main
 @def ocp begin